Make Your Business Profitable: Compressing the Product Design and Development Cycle

 Reap the Benefits of Both Agile and UX Development

 But how do you begin the process of combining Agile with UX so that you can take advantage of the benefits of both approaches?
 They should work well together because both philosophies incorporate testing with users and product refinement.
 What you must remember is that there isn’t just one correct way to design an MVP.
-It is truly a craft, and you’ll likely employ a variety of strategies.
-In combination, Agile, UX and UI approaches really can offer the substantial benefits, resulting in the rapid delivery of digital products that users love.
+It is truly a craft, and you’ll likely employ a variety of strategies as you learn more.
+In combination, Agile, UX, and UI approaches really can offer substantial benefits, resulting in the rapid delivery of digital products that users love.

 Because good design is good for business, you should strive to build beautiful experiences for your users, and in effect, your bottom line will significantly benefit.